Couple (mechanics)

 In physics, a couple is a pair of forces that are equal in magnitude but opposite in their direction of action.
-A couple produce a pure rotational motion without any translational form.
+A couple produces a pure rotational motion without any translational form.

 Two forces acting on opposite direction with equal magnitude.

 Simple couple

 The simplest kind of couple consists of two equal and opposite forces whose lines of action do not coincide.
 This is called a "simple couple".
 The forces have a turning effect or moment called a torque about an axis which is normal (perpendicular) to the plane of the forces.
 The SI unit for the torque of the couple is newton metre.

 If the two forces are F and −F, then the magnitude of the torque is given by the following formula: